Skip to content

 • user-scoped settings with status reporting and actions

-• channels with runtime auth resolution
+• service facets with runtime auth resolution

 Entrypoints